Kerry Carpenter Player Props: Tigers vs. Rays

 Kerry Carpenter At The Plate

-- Carpenter is hitting .251 with eight doubles, a triple, 11 home runs and 18 walks.
+- Carpenter is batting .252 with eight doubles, a triple, 11 home runs and 18 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.